-Faun."
-Under Charles Hart's baton the orchestra will interpret a "Hebrew Melody" by Achron, one of the most significant composers in the field of Jewish music, and Elgar's majestic "Pomp and Circumstance" in the first hour and Weber's classic "Invitation to the Dance" and Hosmer's interesting "Chopiniana" in the concluding section
+Under Charles Hart's baton the orchestra will interpret a "Hebrew Melody" by Achron, one of the most significant composers in the field of Jewish music, and Elgar's majestic "Pomp and Circumstance" in the first hour and Weber's classic "Invitation to the Dance" and Hosmer's interesting "Chopiniana" in the concluding section.

-Broadcast through KHQ, KOMO and KPO, KGO (1:30 to 2:30 and 3 to 4 p.m.), KFI (2 to 2:30 and 3 to 4 p.m.), and KGW (3 to 4:15 p.m.).
+concluding section.
+Barbara Blanchard and Ethel Wakefield, sopranos, and Margaret O'Dea and Eva Gruninger Atkinson, contraltos, form a quar-tet which will sing gospel hymns and songs during the second period.
+Broadcast through KHQ, KOMO and KPO, KGO (1:30 to 2:30 and 3 to 4 p.m.), KFI (2 to 2:30 and 3 to 4 p.m.), and KGW (3 to 4:15 p.m.)